 Students learn the importance of exercising for a lifetime from a young age.
-There’s a strong PE programme that includes swimming, rugby, basketball, football and athletics, as well as tee-ball, netball, cricket, cross country, gymnastics, tennis and hockey.
-With facilities including riding stables, three golf courses and plenty of wide open space, students can also sign up for ECAs including golf, horse-riding and beach polo.
-The school has a strong competitive streak, and says, “we are committed, passionate and big game winners”.
+There’s a strong PE programme that includes swimming, rugby, basketball, football, and athletics, as well as tee-ball, netball, cricket, cross country, gymnastics, tennis, and hockey.
+With facilities including riding stables, three golf courses, and plenty of wide open space, students can also sign up for ECAs including golf, horse-riding, and beach polo.
+The school has a strong competitive streak and says, “we are committed, passionate and big game winners”.
 It fields St Andrews Panthers teams in various competitive fixtures against sports teams from international schools across the country, including the Federation of British International Schools in Asia (FOBISIA) Games.

 Technology supports learning at all stages of education; classrooms are equipped with smartboards and tablets, and there are dedicated ICT rooms.
-The curriculum is also extremely creative, and all students have specialist music, drama and visual arts lessons.
+The curriculum is also extremely creative, and all students have specialist music, drama, and visual arts lessons.
 The school says,

 “We believe that studying music, drama and dance helps students become aware of additional methods of communication and develop a lifelong engagement with and appreciation for the arts.”

-In music, students work with percussion instruments, keyboards, recorders and ukuleles to learn vocal skills and composition; from Year 3, all students select a specialist music instrument.
-The school offers private lessons in violin, viola, cello, drums, classical guitar, bass guitar, acoustic guitar, keyboards, vocal coaching, group ensemble, singing, flute, recorder and piano.
+In music, students work with percussion instruments, keyboards, recorders, and ukuleles to learn vocal skills and composition; from Year 3, all students select a specialist music instrument.
+The school offers private lessons in violin, viola, cello, drums, classical guitar, bass guitar, acoustic guitar, keyboards, vocal coaching, group ensemble, singing, flute, recorder, and piano.
 Students are encouraged to showcase their talents – there are at least six musical performances every year, three annual art exhibitions, several drama productions, and a Student Spotlight drama festival.

 There’s also plenty going on outside of the classroom, from a wide choice of extra-curricular activities to community service projects and residential trips from Year 1.
-St Andrews Green Valley has a varied programme of Creativity, Action and Service activities, which are part of the IBDP.
-It also encourages senior students to take part in events such as the Model United Nations, Tournament of the Minds and Eastern Seaboard Science Fair.
+St Andrews Green Valley has a varied programme of Creativity, Action, and Service activities, which are part of the IBDP.
+It also encourages senior students to take part in events such as the Model United Nations, Tournament of the Minds, and the Eastern Seaboard Science Fair.
 During the school holidays, there is a popular summer camp for both primary and secondary students.

 St Andrews Green Valley has built up a close-knit community where parents are actively involved with fundraising, social events, and learning support; there’s even a parent cafe with wifi where mums and dads can meet for a coffee.
 As well as receiving a weekly newsletter, parents can log onto VLE (Virtual Learning Environment) to keep track of what’s happening on campus.

-There’s an active house system that is branded by the school as Island Communities; this awards points for academic performance, behaviour and teamwork.
+There’s an active house system that is branded by the school as Island Communities; this awards points for academic performance, behaviour, and teamwork.
 Every student is a member of one of four communities named after Thai islands.
 It’s a friendly initiative that really helps to build a strong school community spirit, which is seen every Friday when students come to school in their house t-shirt.